 Additionally, many consumers reportedly have issues with card payments taking a long time to post, especially when made online.
 Calling the company has also presented problems for some, with some callers having problems with customer service agents who communicated poorly in English.

-You Can Pre-Qualify Online for the Milestone® Mastercard®
+You Can Apply Online for the Milestone® Mastercard®

 Biting into an apple when you expect an orange can be a tough mouthful to swallow — one of the many reasons to look before you eat.
 The same way, you need to know what you’re signing up for when you apply for a credit card.
 Don’t sign up for a subprime credit card expecting a prime deal, and know the details before signing the dotted line.

 When compared to the range of subprime, credit-builder credit cards, the Milestone® Mastercard® is a competitive card with decent rates for its category.
-The card has an easy online application, and you can even check to see if you pre-qualify online before you fill out a full application.
-Pre-qualification uses a soft credit inquiry to estimate your approval chances without hurting your credit score.
+The card has an easy online application, and you can receive a same-day credit decision.

 Similar to most subprime credit cards, the Milestone® card has an annual fee that can get a little pricey, depending on your credit, and the credit limit is, well, limited.
 But the card has no minimum credit score requirement to qualify and a rate that isn’t highway robbery, making the Milestone® Mastercard® a solid option for those who need to rebuild credit.